SMSF Property Lawyers & Conveyancers

 The property cannot be held in the name of the superannuation fund with a mortgage registered on the title to the property.
 This is a very common error and a costly one when you are then required to transfer the property to the correct entity to avoid significant penalties in your superannuation fund.
 This may mean payment of stamp duty on the full value of the property in order to correct the error.

 2. A lack of consideration of the purpose of the purchase

 We have come across people who purchased property in their superannuation fund with the intent to develop or renovate the property and to use finance to do so.

 This is not able to be undertaken under the current legislation and may mean that if the reason for your purchase is not properly considered by your professional advisor, you are left with a property which is not able to be used for that purpose.

-A further example is that we have routine enquiries from clients who wish to use their superannuation fund to purchase a property for themselves or family to live in on a residential basis.
+A further example is that we routinely receive enquiries from clients keen on buying property through self managed super funds, either for themselves, or for family to live in, on a residential basis.
 Again, this is not allowed under the current rules and may result in a contravention notice being issued against your fund, with associated penalties.

 3. Incorrectly prepared Bare Trust Deeds

 We have also come across many Bare Trust Deeds, which were not prepared correctly by the professional advisor and do not comply with the ownership requirements.
 Unfortunately, this means both time and money must be spent in order to rectify this issue in order to ensure that your fund remains compliant.

 For expert help buying property with superannuation, contact Ascendia.
 Our self managed superannuation property lawyers can provide guidance on the legalities involved, and advise you on everything you can and can't do when buying real estate with SMSF.
 Our lawyers will conduct a comprehensive audit of your self managaed super fund property as part of this process.